watchOS 9 is officially available to anyone with an Apple Watch Series 4 and newer.

-These upgrades and more are coming to existing Apple Watch models, which means current users can benefit from many of the same features we expect to see on the rumored Apple Watch 8.
+The upgrades are available to existing Apple Watch models, which means current users can benefit from many of the same features we expect to see on the newly announced Apple Watch Series 8, Apple Watch Ultra and Apple Watch SE (2022).

 watchOS 9 cheat sheet: top new Apple Watch features